tikv/rfcs/text/2018-10-15-batch-client-messages.md

 `BatchCommands` is a dual-way streaming interface.
 This means TiKV will constuct responses for batched requests.
 For example, TiDB can send a `BatchCommandsRequest` with requests `[Req-1, Req-2, Req-3, Req-4, Req-5]`.
-However TiKV may send back `BatchCommandsResponse`s back with responses `[Resp-1, Resp-5, Resp-3]` and `[Resp-2, Resp-4]`.
+However, TiKV may send back `BatchCommandsResponse`s with responses `[Resp-1, Resp-5, Resp-3]` and `[Resp-2, Resp-4]`.
 It's unnecessary to wait for any single response that comes from one `BatchCommandsRequest`; the order depends on processing speed of each request.

-`request_ids` in both `BatchCommandsRequest` and `BatchCommandsResponse` is used to map requests and responses in the streaming interface so that TiDB can know one response is for which request.
+`request_ids` in both `BatchCommandsRequest` and `BatchCommandsResponse` is used to map requests and responses in the streaming interface so that TiDB can know about the correlation.

 We use `oneof` instead of `message` to unify requests and responses.
 Their wired protocols are almost the same, but the former generates much better code.

-`transport_layer_load` in `BatchCommandsResponse` is used by TiKV to tell clients its current load, so clients can adjust their strategy (e.g. add some backoff to avoid little batch) to be more efficient for TiKV.
+`transport_layer_load` in `BatchCommandsResponse` is used by TiKV to tell clients its current load, so clients can adjust their strategy (e.g. add some backoff time to avoid overly small batch) to be more efficient for TiKV.

 ### Implementation in TiKV

 The implementation in TiKV is very simple.
-TiKV just extracts `Request`s from `BatchCommandsRequest`, dispatches them to the engine layer, consolidate the `Response`s into `BatchCommandsResponse`, and sends it to clients.
+TiKV just extracts `Request`s from `BatchCommandsRequest`, dispatches them to the engine layer, consolidates the `Response`s into `BatchCommandsResponse`, and sends it to clients.

 ### Implement in TiDB